alexjamesmalcolm/alexjamesmalcolm.com/src/content/blog/1 Timothy 6 - Inductive.md

 >6 All who are under the yoke of slavery should consider their masters worthy of full respect, so that God’s name and our teaching may not be slandered.
 2 Those who have believing masters should not show them disrespect just because they are fellow believers.
 Instead, they should serve them even better because their masters are dear to them as fellow believers and are devoted to the welfare of their slaves.

+##### Structure
-Structure: Christians who are slaves of non Christian masters should fully respect their masters so that they will in turn respect the name of Christ.
+Christians who are slaves of non Christian masters should fully respect their masters so that they will in turn respect the name of Christ.
 Christians who are slaves of Christian masters should respect them even more because they are believers and because the Christian masters are expected to hold the welfare of slaves as a high priority.

+##### Literary/theological context
-Literary/theological context: The paragraph before is about how our sins and good deeds are sometimes revealed quickly and sometimes revealed much later, but are always revealed.
+The paragraph before is about how our sins and good deeds are sometimes revealed quickly and sometimes revealed much later, but are always revealed.
 The point is that some people are more evil than we realize and some are more righteous than we realize.

 The paragraph after this is a warning about false teachers.

+##### Main Point
-Main Point: All Christians, whether the slave or master, are called to devoted love of each other because we are all God's children.
+All Christians, whether the slave or master, are called to devoted love of each other because we are all God's children.
 The world would have masters as tyrants and slaves as fearful but to instead act in love is a testament to Christ.

 ### False Teachers and the Love of Money